bofeof/mesto-react/README.md

 # ✨ Mesto ✨

 [Mesto](https://bofeof.github.io/mesto-react/) is a type of Instagram prototype.
-This project is developed to practice programming skills: Adaptive design, ES6, OOP, DOM, API, Promises, Webpack, React.
+This project is developed to practice programming skills: Adaptive design, ES6, DOM, API, Promises, Webpack, React.

 Click this [link](https://bofeof.github.io/mesto-react/) to check it out.